 Read more: Looking for a place to stay near the Bergisel?
 Check out this list for the top rentals for Airbnb in Innsbruck from travel blogger Bianca Malata

 The Circular Bergisel Hiking Route

-History and nature combine to make this a highly recommended route for an easy, short hike on Innsbruck’s doorstep.
+History and nature combine to make the circular Bergisel hiking route a highly recommended route for an easy, short hike on Innsbruck’s doorstep.
 You can either start from the back of the parking area or at the ski jump.
-If you’re a first-time visitor and prone to get lost, I will suggest starting at the parking lot.
+If you’re a first-time visitor and prone to get lost, I will suggest starting in the parking lot.
 We followed the yellow “Panoramarunde” signs from the ski jump, but they soon disappeared and we came to several intersections where we had to guess where to go.